Planning a weekend in Scottsdale, Arizona? Great idea! Here are my tips for making the most of a break in this great little city.

 Scottsdale vacation rentals

 If you’re travelling with a group of friends or family, a vacation rental might be a great choice.
 And there are some absolute stunning properties in Scottsdale!
-Here are a few that I found in my search:
+Check out VRBO for options.

 What to pack for a weekend in Scottsdale